syamlim/seethings-service/README.md

-# seethings-service is a awesome IoT project!
+# seethings-service is an awesome IoT platform services!